wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

+HashiCorp's <a target="_blank" href="https://www.vaultproject.io">Vault (at vaultproject.io)</a> securely stores <a href="#Secrets">various type of secrets</a> in a High Availability approach, managed by a core team.

-The point of this page is to describe the utilities I created (based on docs and tutorials) so we all can use HashiCorp Vault with less manual copy/paste and typing.
+The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained, so you use HashiCorp Vault with less manual copy/paste and typing.
 Thus, quicker with less mistakes.
 All in one page for easy search.

 ## This tutorial